 communications and outreach manager

 Katrina joined the Conservancy in 2009, after working for Yankee magazine.
 Previously, she worked for an independent book publisher and as a freelance writer and editor.
-Katrina is currently on the board of Historic Harrisville, and has served on the board of the Peterborough Folk Music Society and the Monadnock Institute of Nature, Place and Culture.
+Katrina is currently on the board of Historic Harrisville, and has served on the boards of the Peterborough Folk Music Society and the Monadnock Institute of Nature, Place and Culture.
 She holds a bachelor’s degree in journalism from the University of Colorado at Boulder and a master’s degree from the Bread Loaf School of English at Middlebury College.
 She enjoys traveling and being outdoors as often as she can whether biking, hiking, camping, canoeing, skiing, or snowshoeing.
 Katrina lives with her husband and son in Harrisville.